Skip to main content

 • Tuition is based on the number of credits taken.
 Students who take more credits than the minimum required for the degree will pay more than the total amount listed.

-• In addition to tuition, fee-based degree students pay required student fees that include a $55 registration fee each quarter and a $500 non-refundable deposit upon acceptance of the offer of admission.
-Some courses may have additional costs for course materials such as textbooks, articles or software.
+• In addition to tuition, fee-based degree students pay required student fees and a required registration fee each quarter of approximately $423 per quarter.
 Student fees assessed for the previous academic year can be reviewed on the fee-based registration page.
 Fees may increase annually.

 MSIM scholarships